Travel n Tour

 Bottom line

 These are just some of the best local foods in Seoul.
 As mentioned earlier, each region offers unique dishes that reflect the cultural background of the area.
-So if you’re planning to visit this incredible place, these are some of the local foods that you should take time and try.
+So if you’re planning to visit this incredible place, these are some of the local foods you should try.
 Grab your air ticket from Cathay Pacific for a smooth travel experience regarding traveling to this place.